frankPairs/api-design-patterns-notes/README.md

   - In case of dynamic maps, it is important to bound the size of map's keys and values (for example, a key cannot contain more than 50 characters).

 ## Chapter 6 - Resource identification

 - An identifier is used to get a specific resource from a collection of them.
 - Properties of a good identifier:
   - **Easy to use**.
-It can be part of a url, so easy to use means that the id cannot contain slashes.
+It can be used as a part of a url, so it takes into account some restrictions (for example, it can't contains slashes)
   - **Unique**.
 It should be unique in the system.
 If it is necessary, it could be necessary to make it globally unique althogh those situations are very rare and they require a more complex algorithms.
   - **Permanent**.
 It should always belong to the same resource.
 When a resource is removed from the DB, it should not be possible to same its identifier for another one.
 Like legendary NBA players, their numbers cannot be used anymore after their retirement.
   - **Unpredictable**.
 It should not use incremental numbers as makes it predicatable for potential attackers.
 UUIDs, ISBN (for books), or Crackford Base32 can help to make identifiers much more difficult to predict.